nulib/aws-developer-environment/README.md

 To create a new environment:

-1. Set your `AWS_PROFILE` and authenticate to a profile with admin rights in the account where the developer environments are deployed (e.g., `sandbox-admin`).
-2. Create the developer's environment:
+1. Create the developer's environment:
    ```shell
    $ cd individual
    $ terraform init